27 Sep It’s time for a definitive discussion on the future of the workplace

 The way we work was already beginning to change pre-pandemic, with remote and cloud-based working growing in prominence.
 The pandemic has accelerated this movement, creating the need for rapid implementation of new technology.
 But now is the time to consider the past 18 months and look further past tomorrow, next week, or even next quarter to the next decade.
 New technology must suit the needs of the business for many years to come.

-Firstly, the shifting dynamics of the office shouldn’t be treated with suspicion and fear but rather as a natural evolution.
+Firstly, the shifting dynamics of the workplace shouldn’t be treated with suspicion and fear but rather as a natural evolution.
 It’s just taking place faster.
 Leaders have the opportunity to charge forwards and shape what evolution looks like.
 To mould practices and policies into what organisations need.

-Time to define the future
+Time to define the future workplace

 We’re a year on from Ricoh’s Conscious Workplace Report, and we find ourselves in a position with no clear or consolidated picture of what the future of work looks like.
 Businesses across the UK need to consciously think about how they and their people want to work and how their offices will function.